jwaes/secretsanta2020/README.md

 ## Just the start

 Of course this is just the start, that is why i am sharing the code.
 Consider it a startingpoint.
 The fundaments are there, now you can extend it as you wish.
 I have a beta version of this clock and it shows the indoor and outdoor temperature in different colors.
-It shows the progress of my 3D printer ...
+It shows the progress % of my 3D printer ...
+I am not a C++ programmer so sorry for my bad coding, i noticed there is still some memoryleak in there, but hey, it kinda works :-)

 ## Credits